mwdle/LibreSpeedConfig/README.md

     docker compose up -d
     ```

 Your container should be up and running and your LibreSpeed instance be accessible on port 80 and 443 in the container.
-Setup your Docker Networks and reverse proxy accordingly.
+Attach your reverse proxy container to the previously created Docker Networks and configure it accordingly.

 ## License